 Purchasing System; he

-helped implement the McCormick and Dodge Payroll System…three times.
+helped implement the McCormick and Dodge Payroll System…three times.; in

 addition to working on the Oracle Finance implementation, he oversaw the